1. Can the P-Card be used for events that are held off-campus or at a restaurant?

-For audit purposes, the email approval must be attached to your P-Card documentation.
+For audit purposes, the increase form should be attached to your monthly P-Card documentation.

 1. Can I purchase Capital Expenditures on my P-Card?

-No. Purchases costing $5K or > are not allowed on the P-Card.
-These items must be purchased by means of a Requisition and charged to account 970X.
+No. These items must be purchased by means of a Requisition and charged to account 970X.

 2. Do I have to call the bank to activate my card if it has been reissued with a new expiration date?

-Yes, reissued cards have to be reactivated by calling the # on the sticker.
+Yes, reissued cards must be reactivated by calling the # on the sticker.
 Remember to provide your Baylor Id # not your Social Security #.

-Yes, Approvers are reminded at the end of cycle month of the need to review and approve the Baylor Transaction Detail report by the end of the current month.
+Yes, Approvers are reminded at the end of cycle month of the need to review and approve the monthly documentation.

 Yes, PayPal transactions are allowed on the P-Card; however, notes must include the merchant name.